 That is what we are going to exploring in this article, for reference points I have my Opinel number 9 in carbon and the Opinel number 8 in Inox steel.
 Both I have used and had great experiences with.
-However their are a few key advantages and disadvantages to either.
+However, there are a few key advantages and disadvantages to either.

-If you want to know more about the Opinel blade shape and history I would suggest looking up my earlier review off the Opinel number 9 Carbon for that.
-This article I mainly want to focus on the differences between the two steel types.
+If you want to know more about the Opinel blade shape and history I would suggest looking up my earlier review of the Opinel number 9 Carbon for that.
+In this article, I mainly want to focus on the differences between the two steel types.

 Main differences between the two steel types in Opinel

 The main differences between the two steel types are perhaps obvious, however lets put them underneath each other for better comparison.

 |Easier to sharpen||Harder to sharpen|

 |Loses edge quicker||Keeps sharp for longer|

 Now what do I mean by these statements?

 Carbon steel and rustproof steel each have different properties.
 The above table is the general consensus on Carbon and Inox steel.
 The same properties I have found true for the Opinel knives.